 4. Paucity of collated and reliable data

 The distribution system dictates logistics for every business.
 This means that the need for concise and correct data is critical.
 The local businesses that are part of the larger supply chain generate tons of data that helps identify demand and supply hotspots.
-If all of that data could be collated by private companies and shred with the government, a public database could be created and shared with everybody.
-There is currently a lack of data based logistics currently, and even the automated warehouses and plants are struggling as there are no workers to help with movement and loading.
+If all of that data could be collated by private companies and shared with the government, a public database could be created and shared with everybody.
+There is currently a lack of data-based logistics currently, and even the automated warehouses and plants are struggling as there are no workers to help with movement and loading.

 The crisis in the supply chain that the lockdown has created is not without its pros, though.
-The various industries that depend on the supply chain can invest in the upgrade and expansion of the supply chain and utilise datasets better.
+The various industries that depend on the supply chain can invest in the upgrade and expansion of the supply chain and utilize datasets better.
 There is no way to predict how the current situation will evolve, but it does point at the need to be better prepared for the future and the urgent need for smarter planning in the supply chain system.
 A new direction is needed and it needs to be addressed posthaste.